eyorsogood/wordpress-default/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.5.0: March 31, 2022 =
+- Tweak: We enhanced and optimized the backend styles.
+- Fixed: We fixed a few PHP warnings when no add-ons are installed.
+- Fixed: We optimized the filters to add dynamic attributes in all frontend script tags.

+= 7.4.0: February 28, 2022 =
+- Fixed: We fixed the plugin requirements for Forms Addons version 2.2.1+
+- Fixed: We optimized the popular posts widgets display in edit screens
+- Fixed: We fixed console errors for users who have CookieYes enabled
+- Fixed: We fixed custom dimensions for all single post types.

+= 7.3.4: February 10, 2022 =
+- Fixed: Resolved a PHP Notice message some users received after upgrading to 7.3.3

+= 7.3.3: February 09, 2022 =
+- Fixed: We fixed the PDF reports format.
+- Tweak: We optimized the Ajax requests for notifications.

+= 7.3.2: January 25, 2022 =
+- Fixed: We fixed the fatal error that occurred due to a generic class name conflict.
+- Fixed: Fixed errors some users were having with our Exclude from Tracking feature.

+= 7.3.1: January 24, 2022 =
+- New: With our new Exclude from Tracking Feature admins can now exclude any page or post from tracking.
+- Fixed: We fixed the local gtag.js where it didn’t work with only the GAv4 connection.
+- Fixed: We fixed the messages in the plugin settings based on the Media Addon activation status.
+- Tweak: We categorized and enhanced the plugin notifications.
+- Fixed: We fixed Javascript errors when the CookieBot plugin is active and the Forms addon is not.
+- Fixed: We fixed UTM parameters in tracking links.
+- Fixed: We remove the type attribute from the script tag if the current theme supports html5.
+- Fixed: We fixed GA4 eCommerce missing events.
+- Fixed: We fixed the incorrect numbers for Year In Review average page views.
+- Fixed: We fixed the integration with Enfold theme Ajax forms where conversions were not being tracked.
+- Fixed: We fixed the backward compatibility for AffiliateWP versions below 2.7.

+= 7.3.0: December 14, 2021 =
+- New: From January 1 to 14, 2022, a limited time only Year In Review report will appear in the Reports section to reflect on your site's analytics in 2021 and offer insights and suggestions for improvement.
+- New In Pro: We've released a new integration with AffiliateWP to make it super simple to see how your affiliates are impacting your eCommerce stores.
+- New In Pro: We've released our ExactMetrics Media addon which makes it easy to track YouTube, Vimeo and media-library-uploaded videos.
+- Tweak: We've ensured all links to our documentation will open in a new tab to make them easier to use.
+- Fixed: An issue with the headline analyzer has been fixed that could have caused it to unpin in Gutenberg when another plugin's item was unpinned.
+- Fixed: A bug that caused the bounce rate box to sometimes show twice on the GAv3 dashboard widget has been fixed.

+= 7.2.0: November 3, 2021 =
+- New In Pro: 7 day traffic Email Summaries
+- New In Pro: Compatibility for the Complianz and CookieYes cookie notice plugins.
+- Tweak: Cleaned up the outputting of the GA compatibility layer feature.
+- Bugfix: Fixed an issue with dual tracking that could cause bounce rate to be off for GAv3 properties.

+= 7.1.0: September 29, 2021 =
+- Tweak: We've updated some of the GAv4 report labels to be more accurate.
+- New in Pro: We've added Google Ads conversion tracking for WooCommerce, Easy Digital Downloads, and MemberPress.
+- New in Pro: We've added a new integration with EasyAffiliates for users using WooCommerce, Easy Digital Downloads, and MemberPress.

+= 7.0.2: September 21, 2021 =
+- Fix: We fixed an issue with the dashboard widget that caused the bounce rate box to appear twice.

+= 7.0.1: September 14, 2021 =
+- Fix: We fixed an issue that caused certain 404 pages to return an invalid page title.

+= 7.0.0: September 1, 2021 =
+- New: Full Google Analytics v4 support!
+After working very closely with the Google Analytics team for many months, we're excited to unveil full support for Google's newest version of Google Analytics.
+Google Analytics 4 (GA4) is the latest version of Google’s web analytics platform, and it can track both websites and apps in the same property.
+It also has some new reporting features and can give you better, more in-depth insights into how users are interacting with your website.
+We've taken the time to ensure that users who run GAv4 can do so effortlessly, for example by ensuring your events from GAv3 will work the same in GAv4 without having to touch any code or configuration.
+You can learn all about GAv4 and ExactMetrics on our [announcement blog post](https://www.exactmetrics.com/announcing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
+- New: GAv3 + GAv4 Dual Tracking support.
+We're also excited to announce our exclusive dual-tracking feature.
+This feature lets you to track your site visitors to both a Google Analytics v3 (Universal) and a Google Analytics v4 (GAv4) property at the same time, which allows you to take advantage of the new GAv4 features without having to sacrifice your historical data.
+You can [learn more](https://www.exactmetrics.com/announcing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) about this ExactMetrics exclusive feature on our [site](https://www.exactmetrics.com/announcing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

+= 6.8.0: July 13, 2021 =
+- Tweak: The main tracking script added by ExactMetrics is now loaded asynchronously to improve the page load performance
+- Tweak: The plugin’s assets used in the WordPress admin area are now better optimised for a smaller plugin size and better loading times in the settings area.
+- Tweak: We improved the way the options we store in the database are loaded and considerably reduced the size of the largest objects to reduce overall load in the WP admin.
+- Tweak: The Google Analytics compatibility script we added with the gtag.js transition now supports virtual pageviews.
+- Fix: We adjusted the image size used in the Popular Posts widgets for better image size handling to improve loading times when the widgets are used.

 = 6.7.0: March 18, 2021 =
 - New: See exactly what report or setting is mentioned in the contextual education message with our new highlight feature.
 - Tweak: The Popular Posts Widget curated posts are now randomly displayed.